shreyasib/Data-Analysis-and-Visualization/README.md

 ## Introduction

-The following dataset contains service request activity for Miami.
-The data sets include services completed proactively by the different departments and requests submitted by citizens via phone (311), and other self service channels .
+The dataset contains service request activity for Miami.
+It includes services completed proactively by different departments and requests submitted by citizens via phone(311), and other self service channels.